 Independent Outside Directors compose a majority of the committee, and an independent Outside Director serves as chair to ensure an even higher level of independence.
-The committee is chaired by an independent Outside Director (Michio Sasaoka) and composed of two internal Directors (Patrick C. Reid, President & CEO, and Kiyofumi Kaneshiro, CFO), and two independent Outside Directors (Michio Sasaoka, Independent Outside Director, and Toshio Nagae, Independent Outside Director), making a total of four members.
+The committee is chaired by an independent Outside Director (Michio Sasaoka) and composed of two internal Directors (Patrick C. Reid, President & CEO, and Kiyofumi Kaneshiro, CFO), and 3 independent Outside Directors (Michio Sasaoka, Independent Outside Director, Toshio Nagae, Independent Outside Director, and Yukinoro Hanafusa, Independent Outside Director (Appointed in December 2023)), making a total of 5 members.